Apr 4, 2021, 2:00 am

 Forward 1 hour

-Sunrise and sunset were about 1 hour later on Apr 5, 2020 than the day before.
-There was more light in the evening.
+Sunrise and sunset will be about 1 hour later on Apr 4, 2021 than the day before.
+There will be more light in the evening.

 Back 1 hour